Marbru35/MCQuality/README.md

 ---

+## Documentation
+- Report: Detailed analysis and outcomes of the project. **(TBD)**
+- [Presentation](artifacts/05_McQuality_CarlottaMay_MarlonSpiess.pptx): Overview of the project in slide format.

+---

 ## Contributing
-If you'd like to contribute to the MC Quality project, there are various ways to get involved.
-Development happens here on [GitHub](https://github.com/Marbru35/MCQuality), where you can report bugs, suggest features, and submit pull requests.
-If you're unsure about something, don’t hesitate to open an issue with your question.
-All types of contributions are welcome and appreciated.
-If you have any other questions or suggestions, feel free to also contact us by email.
-We look forward to hearing from you!😊
+We warmly welcome contributions to the MC Quality project!
+Here are some ways to get involved:
+- Report bugs or suggest features by [opening an issue](https://github.com/Marbru35/MCQuality/issues).
+- Submit a pull request with your changes or improvements.
+- Follow the [REUSE Specification](https://reuse.software/) when contributing to ensure proper license compliance.

+For detailed guidelines, please check our [CONTRIBUTING.md](CONTRIBUTING.md).

+If you have any questions or need guidance, feel free to contact us.
+We look forward to hearing from you! 😊

 ---